Jet lag tips for frequent flyers: How pilots deal with jet lag

 A little advice, airline pilots are NOT good examples of how to cope with jet lag since most of the time they are not trying to adjust their circadian rhythm to any given destination.
 Get our free guide and then consider adding these tips to that advice, since this article is for those who must travel a lot and do not have time between trips to let your body adjust to a new time zone.

 Pilots also quickly discover that some tips work for them and some don’t.
 Everyone is different and different personalities have to figure out what works for them.
 So don’t be afraid to try different things and see what works best for you.
-Because not every tip will not work for every flier, especially tips dealing with jet lag for frequent fliers and jet lag for pilots and air crews.
+Because not every tip will not work for every flier, especially jet lag tips dealing with frequent fliers and for pilots and air crews.
 Hopefully you have gained a few more ideas here to try out on your next trip.

 If you do have to be in the air repeatedly without a chance to adjust to any given local time zone due to work or business meetings, then the above tips will hopefully help you until you get back home and back on a regular schedule.